-How HIIT works is you push your body near maximal heart rate capacity for a short period of time, maybe 20-30 seconds, then you allow it to rest or change activities for at least double the amount of time.
+How HIIT works is you push your body near maximal heart rate capacity for a short period of time, maybe 20-30 seconds, then you allow it to rest for at least double the amount of time or change activities.
 You can do this on a bike, treadmill, or with different full body exercises.

-You can get more done in less time with HIIT then with steady state cardio.
+You can get more done in less time with HIIT than with steady state cardio.
 There is no need to be on the treadmill for hours a week.
-You can get an effective HIIT sessions in 3 days a week for around 20 minutes and get good results.
+You can get an effective HIIT session in 3 days a week for around 20 minutes and get good results.

-If you are eating below your maintenance calorie consumption and are doing hours of cardio you are wasting your time and you will feel like shit.
+If you are eating below your maintenance calorie consumption and are doing hours of cardio you are wasting your time and you will feel like crap.

 So how many of these common mistakes are YOU making lady lifter?

 Realize that changing one of these common mistakes may not catapult you into success but the combination of avoiding these mistakes along with consistency and planning head will move you in the direction you want to go.

 Need clarification on any of these and how they relate to you?